apostrophecms/uploadfs/README.md

 * Image width, image height and correct file extension are made available to the developer
 * Non-image files are also supported
 * Web access to files can be disabled and reenabled
-* GIF is supported, including animation, with full support for scaling and cropping (if you have `imagemagick`)
+* GIF is supported, including animation, with full support for scaling and cropping
 * On fire about minimizing file sizes for your resized images?
 You can plug in `imagemin` and compatible tools using the `postprocessors` option.

 You can also remove a file if needed.